eclipse-zenoh/zenoh-backend-influxdb/v1/README.md

               // this option is optional
               strip_prefix: "demo/example",
               volume: {
-                //this will be influxdb for v1 and influxdb2 for v2 (exactly the same name as in volumes section)
+                //this will be influxdb for v1 (exactly the same name as in volumes section)
                 id: "influxdb",
                 // the database/bucket name within InfluxDB
                 db: "zenoh_example",